-- ✓ Been responsible for using a former home for illegal purposes which are, or were, likely to endanger or cause nuisance or harassment to neighbours (e.g. fire raising, drug dealing, prostitution,) or - ✓ Acted in an antisocial manner in relation to another person residing in, visiting or otherwise engaged in lawful activity in the locality of a house occupied by the person - ✓ Pursued a course of conduct amounting to harassment of such other person, or a course of conduct which is otherwise antisocial conduct in relation to such other person - ✓ Allowed other household members or friends to act in an antisocial manner by causing a nuisance or harassment in the locality of the property or - ✓ Caused extensive damage to the property and there is documentary evidence to confirm this from a reliable and official source, such as a Police or Landlord report, a history of criminal conviction, relating to a current or previous tenancy or eviction from a former home, or an ASBO, or that the applicant currently has a Short Secure Tenancy (ASB) the applicant will be advised that their registration has been suspended.
+- ✓ Been responsible for using a former home for illegal purposes which are, or were, likely to endanger or cause nuisance or harassment to neighbours (e.g. fire raising, drug dealing, prostitution,) or - Acted in an antisocial manner in relation to another person residing in, visiting or otherwise engaged in lawful activity in the locality of a house occupied by the person - ✓ Pursued a course of conduct amounting to harassment of such other person, or a course of conduct which is otherwise antisocial conduct in relation to such other person - ✓ Allowed other household members or friends to act in an antisocial manner by causing a nuisance or harassment in the locality of the property or - ✓ Caused extensive damage to the property - ✓ Acted in an antisocial manner or manner or pursued a course of conduct which is antisocial conduct, in relation to an employee of the landlord in the course of making the registration.

+and there is documentary evidence to confirm this from a reliable and official source, such as a Police or Landlord report, a history of criminal conviction, relating to a current or previous tenancy or eviction from a former home, or an ASBO, or that the applicant currently has a Short Secure Tenancy (ASB) the applicant will be advised that their registration has been suspended.